KxSystems/docs/docs/wp/market-fragmentation/index.md

 ![James Corcoran](../../img/faces/jamescorcoran.jpg)
 {: .small-face}

 **James Corcoran** has worked as a kdb+ consultant in some of the world’s largest financial institutions and has experience in implementing global software and data solutions in all major asset classes.
-He has delivered talks and presentations on various aspects of kdb+ and most recently spoke at the annual Kx user conference in London.
-As a qualified professional risk manager he is also involved in various ongoing risk-management projects at Kx.
+He has delivered talks and presentations on various aspects of kdb+ and most recently spoke at the annual KX user conference in London.
+As a qualified professional risk manager he is also involved in various ongoing risk-management projects at KX.

 ## Appendix